jkwiecien/sam-shopping-list/README.md

 ### AI generated design
 I used Stitch to create designs for this app and I'm really happy about it
 ### Gemini
 Not gonna lie, I've generated a good portion of the code which I later groomed to fit the quality I'm used to.
 I even used `Design png -> Compose UI ` generation from Android Studio Canary.
 What a time to be alive!
+I got a lot of help with setting up KMP as well, as this was my first time doing it.